 - Serve over rice or naan!

-Let's take a look at how this recipe shakes out in terms of the F4 system we use in our Four Week Transformation group program.
+Let's take a look at how this recipe shakes out in terms of the Fundamental Four food groups we teach our clients at Vitality Nutrition.

 - PROTEIN: from the chicken (or tofu if you prefer!)